TRottinger/discord-randomify/docs/index.md

  but still developing bot.
 From random YouTube links to subreddits, Randomify can keep you busy for hours on end.

+NOTE: DOCUMENTATION IS OUTDATED.
+WE NOW USE SLASH COMMANDS

 ### Commands

 To view the current list of available commands, go to [the Commands